 3.3.1.1 As appropriate to its role, an NC shall collect, store, and manage data as defined in the WMO Unified Data Policy (Resolution 1 (Cg-Ext-2021)).

-Note: please refer to the Guidance on technical specifications of WIS 2.0 for further information on Information Management.
+Note: please refer to the Guide to the WIS Vol. II (WMO-No. 1061) for further information on Information Management.

 3.3.2 Support production of programme-related data